Bronson (film): Critical response

 Roger Ebert gave the film three stars out of four and praised the decision not to attempt to rationalise and explain Bronson's behaviour, stating in his review:

 Bronson was not initially allowed to view the film, but had said that if his mother liked it, he was sure he would as well.
 According to Refn's DVD audio commentary, his mother said she loved it.
 On 15 November 2011, he was granted permission to view it.
-Describing it as "theatrical, creative, and brilliant", Bronson heaped praise upon Hardy, but disagreed on the implied distance between himself and his father; and the portrayal of Paul Edmunds, a former prisoner and nightclub owner (portrayed in the film by Matt King as Paul Daniels) as "a bit of a ponce".
+Describing it as "theatrical, creative, and brilliant", Bronson heaped praise upon Hardy, but disagreed on the implied distance between himself and his father, and the portrayal of Paul Edmunds, a former prisoner and nightclub owner (portrayed in the film by Matt King as Paul Daniels) as "a bit of a ponce".

 Bronson challenged his own family's reaction to the portrayal of his Uncle Jack, stating that he "loved" it, as would Jack himself.
 Bronson's trust in Hardy's acting grew such that once he had seen the film, he said, "If I were to die in jail then at least I live on through Britain's No 1 actor".
-Bronson had been originally displeased with the choice of Hardy as star, but during their first meeting in person, Hardy assured him that he would "fix it".
+Bronson was originally displeased with the choice of Hardy as the star, but during their first meeting in person, Hardy assured him that he would "fix it".

+Bronson is often cited as having many stylistic and thematic similarities to Stanley Kubrick's A Clockwork Orange, including homages to many specific scenes in the latter film.
+While not a direct remake or sequel, Bronson borrows visual and narrative elements from Kubrick's film, particularly in its presentation of violence and its exploration of a protagonist grappling with societal control and individual expression.